Skip to main content

 Cascades Boynton Beach: Worth It for 55+ Buyers in 2026?

-A practical, honest guide to Cascades in west Boynton Beach, who it fits, what buyers get wrong, and what changes if you move up to Valencia Reserve or the newer Delray Valencias.
+A practical, honest guide to Cascades in west Boynton Beach, who it fits, what buyers get wrong, and what changes if you move up to Valencia Reserve or newer Valencia communities nearby.

 Local insight from someone who lives and works in Delray — not scraped MLS data or generic market reports.